-transmittee (承傳人) means a person entitled to a share by reason of the death or bankruptcy of a member or otherwise by operation of law;
+transmittee (承傳人) means a person entitled to a share by reason of the death or bankruptcy of a member or otherwise by operation of law.

-- virtual meeting technology (虛擬會議科技) means a technology that allows a person to listen, speak and vote at a meeting without being physically present at the meeting. - (2) Other words or expressions used in these articles have the same meaning as in the Ordinance as in force on the date these articles become binding on the company. - (3) For the purposes of these articles, a document is authenticated if it is authenticated in any way in which section 828(5) or 829(3) of the Ordinance provides for documents or information to be authenticated for the purposes of the Ordinance. - (4) The articles set out in Schedule 2 of the Companies (Model Articles) Notice (Cap.
+- (2) Other words or expressions used in these articles have the same meaning as in the Ordinance as in force on the date these articles become binding on the company. - (3) For the purposes of these articles, a document is authenticated if it is authenticated in any way in which section 828(5) or 829(3) of the Ordinance provides for documents or information to be authenticated for the purposes of the Ordinance. - (4) The articles set out in Schedule 2 of the Companies (Model Articles) Notice (Cap.
 622H) do not apply to the company.